lkahlon9/fare_evasion/README.md

 # Web Scraping and Data Wrangling for Fare Evasion Enforcement in New York City
-We provide code to gather data from NYPD's records of fare enforcement, NYC community district data and data twitter's @unfarenyc.
+We provide code to gather data from NYPD's records of fare enforcement, NYC community district data and police presence data from twitter's @unfarenyc.
+We use these to create an interactive map, where one can see collected data for subway stations of interest to us.

 ### Requirements
 To run our code, it's required you install the following libraries